-For marketers, however, algorithms are seen as huge obstacles when trying to optimise content and campaigns.
-The whole process can seem extremely overwhelming as social media platforms lack transparency into how they favour these contents.
-To get a deeper understanding on how to work around algorithms, it is important to understand what an algorithm is and how it can vary across different channels.
+For marketers, however, algorithms are seen as huge obstacles when trying to optimize content and campaigns.
+The whole process can seem extremely overwhelming as social media platforms lack transparency in how they favour these contents.
+To get a deeper understanding of how to work around algorithms, it is important to understand what an algorithm is and how it can vary across different channels.

 Social Media Algorithms

 As briefly mentioned above, social media algorithms affect the way in which data is sorted according to a set of predetermined rules.
-These rules determine how the content gets sorted on a users feed.
-Algorithms will use both machine learning and attributed data points to ensure that the content in a feed is focused more on relevance based on users interest, encouraging an interaction from the user.
+These rules determine how the content gets sorted on a user's feed.
+Algorithms will use both machine learning and attributed data points to ensure that the content in a feed is focused more on relevance based on users' interest, encouraging interaction from the user.

 Just like with anything in this world, algorithms are not always perfect, that is why they are constantly changing to ensure users are getting the best possible content, but this can be seen as a challenge to most marketers as they are constantly needing to keep up with new rules by changing or adapting their strategies.

 Social media platforms have not said much on their algorithms and so the best way to test out how the bots favour your content is through the trial and error approach.
 It is also important to understand that algorithms change across channels as user expectations change as well.
 For instance, Instagram and Facebook users would expect to see more business to consumer content whereas LinkedIn users might expect more business to business-related content.

 Social Media Platforms And Their Algorithms